Ph.D. University of California, Berkeley, 2003

 curations and comments

-"Ape Cam: Zoo Pets and Surveillance Culture," In Media Res, August 21, 2013, available online at: In Media Res.
+"Ape Cam: Zoo Pets and Surveillance Culture," In Media Res: a media commons project, August 21, 2013.

 "What is Modernity to Animals and Us?"
 Performing Humanity, November 12, 2012.